Workers

 Generating workers from the cli

-The cli supports you in setting up new workers.
-You can declare a worker by running:
+You can generate a new worker by running:

 tkr init worker --worker-name <worker-name>

-This will generate a new worker directory and the associated files.
-Each worker is an independent project, with it’s own dependencies.
-The main.py file is the entrypoint for the worker.
+The impl.py file is the location where you defined your worker task.
 Here you can decorate a python function with @worker.task() to declare a worker task.
-At runtime, main.py will be called by an executor (more on that later) and search for the correct task in it.
-The inputs and outputs are preserved with the storage layer and be tracked by Tierkreis.
-Other side-effects (e.g., writing a separate file) won’t be checked.
+At runtime, main.py will be called by an executor (more on executors) and search for the correct task in it.
+See Running Prepackaged Workers for details on executing workers.

 tkr init stubs